Overview

 Approach

-Each forecasting problem required its own modeling strategy:
+Each forecasting problem required its own modeling strategy.
+No universal solution.

-Store Fulfillment Capacity: Time-series forecasting (LSTM + XGBoost ensemble) to predict capacity demand 2–14 days ahead.
+Store Fulfillment Capacity: Time-series forecasting (LSTM + XGBoost ensemble) to predict capacity demand 2 to 14 days ahead.
 Feature engineering on historical utilization patterns, day-of-week effects, and event flags.

 Delivery Date Estimation: Regression with uncertainty bounds.
-Critical: a confident wrong estimate is worse than an honest uncertain one.
+Critical design decision here: a confident wrong estimate is worse than an honest uncertain one.
 Used quantile regression to output confidence intervals, not point estimates.

 Sales Returns Forecasting: Category-specific models - return rates for electronics differ structurally from apparel.
 Hierarchical models with product hierarchy as structure.